IzaanQaiser/Knowledge/tools-and-resources/readme/readme.md

 - [x] this task is complete
 - [ ] this task is incomplete
 7. Emoji - Added an emoji here: :joy:
+8. Highlight - ==This text is highlighted.==
+9. Subscript - There is ~text in here~ that is subscripted.
+10. Superscript - There is ~text in here~ that is superscripted.